Qiskit/qiskit-ibm-runtime/docs/how_to/migrate-FAQ.rst

   * IBM Cloud offers a cloud native service that is ideal if users need to integrate quantum capabilities with other cloud services.

-How do I start using IBM Cloud or IBM Quantum Platform?
+How do I set up my channel?
 -------------------------------------------------------

 After deciding which channel to use to interact with Qiskit Runtime, you